Friday, November 30, 2007

 If your laptop breaks and you're not sure what to do with it, this is what I would recommend (the following recommendations are based on the assumptions that your laptop is not covered by a warranty and you do not have a technically savvy friend, who can help you fix it):

-1. Understand the problem.
+1. Understand the problem

 Before attempting corrective actions, try to figure out what is wrong with your system.
 Search Google for the symptoms you're seeing (tweak your search query to get the most comprehensive results).
 Visit newsgroups (forums) which discuss the same (or similar) model, as well as laptop repair sites, such as Laptop Repair Help (I found this site particularly useful).
 Most, if not all, laptop manufacturers provide forums where users exchange information and help each other troubleshoot problems.
 You can also find helpful links at the Satisfaction web site.
 If nothing helps, try your luck with the manufacturer's customer service; although you will not get a free repair (unless it falls under a recall), you may get free troubleshooting tips (I once got accurate diagnosis from a Dell customer service representative for an out-of-warranty system).

-2. Fix simple problems yourself.
+2. Fix simple problems yourself

 If you determine that the problem is caused by a bad power supply, hard drive, memory module (RAM), or some other easily replaceable part, you should be able to buy a replacement unit for little money and change it yourself.
 If you have never changed any parts inside of a laptop (hard drive, RAM), you will find that it is not as complicated as it may seem.
 To make sure you do it right, find the manufacturer's instructions for your laptop model (if the instructions are not in the manual, you should be able to find them on the manufacturer's Web site).
 To get a general idea what a particular operation involves, search the Internet for videos or step-by-step instructions.
 For example, this C|NET video will give you a general idea of what it takes to replace a hard drive.
 Good sites to include in your search include Instructables, eHow, and Wonder How To.

-3. Contact laptop repair professionals.
+3. Contact a laptop repair professional

 If you cannot determine the root cause of the problem or repair the laptop yourself, consider sending it to a repair shop, but first figure out whether the laptop is worth repairing.
 If you bought the laptop for $600 four years ago, it would not make sense spending more than $150 on fixing it, because you can get a brand new and better system for less than $400.
 If you do not have a local laptop repair shop, check the ones available online.
 Some online shops offer free shipping and/or estimates, but I'm not sure what happens if you send your laptop for an estimate and find out that the repair is too costly; I doubt that the shop send you the unit back for no charge, but I may be wrong (ask before shipping the laptop).